phalcon/documentation/docs/filter.md

 $text = $locator->hello('World');
 ```

+!!! info "NOTE"

-> **NOTE**: The [Phalcon\Di\FactoryDefault][factorydefault] container already has a [Phalcon\Filter][filter-filter] object loaded with the predefined sanitizers.
+    The [Phalcon\Di\FactoryDefault][factorydefault] container already has a [Phalcon\Filter][filter-filter] object loaded with the predefined sanitizers.
 The component can be accessed using the `filter` name.
-{: .alert .alert-info }

 ## Built-in

+!!! warning "NOTE"

-> **NOTE**: Where appropriate, the sanitizers will cast the value to the type expected.
+    Where appropriate, the sanitizers will cast the value to the type expected.
 For example the `absint` sanitizer will remove all non numeric characters from the input, cast the input to an integer and return its absolute value.
-{: .alert .alert-warning }

 The following are the built-in filters provided by this component: